ivanmlaborda/vanilla-js-accordion/README.md

 const myAccordion = new Accordion('#root')
 ```

 Once instantiated you can pass new terms to the accordion.
-To achieve this you need to call the addTo method to the instance and pass an array data following the next structure.
+To achieve this you need to call the addTo method of the instance and pass an array data following the next structure.
 ```
 const data = [
   {